denis-stepanov/advent/README.md

 If the log manifests jingle confidence between 5 and 10% (10% being a default fire-up threshold), it means that AdVent knows the jingle, but is not confident enough recognizing it.
 You can undertake the following steps.

-#### 2. Decrease confidence threshold
+#### 2. Decrease the confidence threshold

 Use the `-c` parameter to AdVent (or the key `c` in interactive mode) to decrease matching confidence from the default 10% to the confidence you actually observe (e.g., `-c 6`).

-If this would result in false positives firing up (e.g., jingles from another TV channel start showing up), look at the number of threads.
+If this would result in false positives firing up (e.g., jingles from another TV channel starting showing up), look at the number of threads.

 #### 3. Increase the number of recognition threads